OpenAgentsInc/openagents/docs/test_results.md

-  FAIL  Tests\Unit\ProjectTest
+   WARN  Tests\Unit\ProjectTest
-  ✓ a project belongs to a user                                                                        0.23s ✓ a project belongs to a team                                                                        0.01s ✓ a project has many threads                                                                         0.01s ✓ a project belongs to either a user or a team                                                       0.01s
+  ✓ a project belongs to a user                                                                        0.20s ✓ a project belongs to a team                                                                        0.01s ✓ a project has many threads                                                                         0.01s ✓ a project belongs to either a user or a team                                                       0.01s